 See beautiful Halong Bay – Day 3-4

 After seeing a lot in the ancient town of Hanoi.
 It is time to pack your bag and go see some fresh nature.
 And no other places can beat Ha Long bay for natural beauty.
-From Angelina Joie, Brat Pitt to your next door neighbour everybody knows or have been here.
+From Angelina Joie, Brat Pitt to your next-door neighbor everybody knows or has been here.
 You can either take a day trip from Hanoi but since you have 7 days, taking 2 days and 1 night trip from Hanoi would be awesome.
 That way, you will get to experience the sunset and sunrise from the boat between all those majestic Karst mountains too.
 I mean how many times in your life are you going to experience that?

 From Hanoi, it takes 4 hours by bus to get to Ha Long Bay which is located in Quang Ninh 160 km in Hanoi.
 Then once you are on the boat trip or cruise, you can lie on the sunbed, relax, sunbathe, eat lunch, do photography and enjoy the magnificent scenery of the bay.
 It is an amazing feeling to be in thousands of year old island.